DARcorporation/xfoil-python/README.md

 Furthermore, working compilers for C and Fortran have to be installed and on the PATH.
 On Windows, the build and installation have ONLY been tested with MinGW, using gcc and gfortran.

-Then, installing XRotor should be as simple as running:
+Then, installing XFoil should be as simple as running:

 ```bash
 pip install xfoil